gowrimanohari3121/webapp-demo/README.md

 # Hello, Express!

-This is a demo Express app for building and deploying an app using AWS CodePipeline.
+This is a demo Express app for building and deploying an app using AWS CodePipeline through CFN Templates